Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 But this bubble was not nearly as destabilizing—the dotcom bubble wiped out $5 trillion of value, and was more localized to the United States, whereas losses in the ICO bubble were absorbed across many more economies.

+(You might push back here that it was really the name brand cryptocurrencies like Bitcoin and Ether that captured most of the value during the bubble, not the long tail of ICOs.
+While it's true that Bitcoin appreciated significantly during the bubble, that was driven largely by being the reserve currency of ICOs and the exchanges where speculation took place.
+It was also ICOs that ultimately drove the bubble and its collapse, evidenced by [Bitcoin's dominance ratio](https://coinmarketcap.com/charts/#dominance-percentage) falling from 85% before the boom to a low of 33% in January 2018, and then recovering to only 50% post-crash.)